Charles Young Jr.

-Charles Lemuel Young Jr. (born July 9, 1962) is an American politician.
-He is a member of the Mississippi House of Representatives from the 82nd District, being first elected in 2011.
+Charles Lemuel Young Jr. (July 9, 1962 – December 19, 2024) was an American politician.
+He was a member of the Mississippi House of Representatives from the 82nd District, being first elected in 2011.
 His district represents Lauderdale County including the city of Meridian.
-He is a member of the Democratic party.
+He was a member of the Democratic party.

 Background

-He is the son of Charles L. Young Sr., who served in the Mississippi House of Representatives from 1980 until his death in 2009.
-His paternal grandfather is E. F. Young Jr. who founded a cosmetics firm and a hotel based in Meridian, Mississippi.
+He was the son of Doretha Young and Charles L. Young Sr., who served in the Mississippi House of Representatives from 1980 until his death in 2009.
+His paternal grandfather is E. F. Young Jr. who founded a cosmetics firm and hotel in Meridian, Mississippi with the help of his wife Velma Ernestine Beal-Young.
+He attended Tougaloo College and Mississippi State University, Meridian.

-His sister Veldore Young-Graham currently serves as the County Court Judge for Lauderdale County, Mississippi.
+He had three siblings, Deidre Young, Arthur Young and Veldore Young.
+His youngest sister, Veldore Young-Graham, currently serves as the County Court Judge for Lauderdale County, Mississippi.

+Young died at a hospital in Jackson, Mississippi, on December 19, 2024, at the age of 62.